 What is Commitment?

 Imagine you joined a volunteer fire department.
-When you join, you are committed to the cause and you trust the other volunteer firefighters that they are committed.
+When you join, you commit to the cause and you trust the commitment of the other volunteer firefighters.
 Imagine running into a burning building and you are ready to fight a fire.
 What would happen if you weren’t committed to fighting that fire?
-What if your fellow firefighters, your partners, your collaborators, weren’t committed to fighting that fire?
+If your fellow firefighters, your partners, your collaborators, weren’t committed to fighting that fire?
 What are the chances you will succeed in getting that fire extinguished?
 You might think twice about running into that burning building in the first place if you didn’t have the commitment to make sure you succeed.
 Commitment is critical to creating a successful world-changing collaboration.

 Stick with it